 You should have a strong interest in caring for horses.
 You need a basic level of literacy and numeracy skills and the capability to organise the written information for your portfolio.
 For ridden elements of the course, you should be able to walk, trot and canter independent of the rein.
 This can be discussed at your interview.

 To ensure the welfare of our horses, we operate a personal weight restriction of no more than 13 stone (82.5kg).

 The course will cover:

 The course is continuously assessed using a range of methods including written tests, projects and practicals.
-All coursework will be compiled to build a portfolio.
+All coursework will be completed to build a portfolio.